» Printable version of our Park Rules

 On standard 35 foot lots a 19-foot or under trailer (measured from tow tongue socket to back bumper) may be set up parallel to roadway or lakeside.
 A trailer over 19 feet must be set up perpendicular to the roadway or lakeside.
 Over 19 foot trailers may rent oversized campsites and sit parallel to the roadway or lakeside and the member may build permanent additions, for a different base rate.
 Maximum trailer length permitted in the park is 40 feet.
 No new to the park rv’s older than 15 years will be admitted into the campgrounds.
 Existing units are subject to management approval on whether they can be sold or not.
 All new and old members with trailers or camping units must have initial positioning in any given campsite approved by management.
 Management must approve any construction project by new or old members on their campsite, before you start.
 All members must maintain a minimum of 16 feet between their trailer or buildings and their neighbor’s trailers or buildings.
 The maximum building height is 18 feet, for a frame roof over your RV or camper and 15 feet for homemade cabins and porches.
-The maximum size of storage sheds is 10 feet wide by 10 feet long.
+The maximum size of storage sheds is 10’ wide by 10’ long by 10’ tall.

 Club members, in good standing, may option to sell, not lease, their permanent fixtures to new or old members, providing the new owners lease the campsite in which the permanent fixtures exist.
 Sellers should consult with management about the base rate of their campsite or any problems involved with the location of their permanent fixtures before a transaction occurs.

-In addition to the ten regular skiing boat privileges we have offered in the past, we offer six additional boating memberships.
+In addition to the ten regular skiing boat/jet ski privileges we have offered in the past, we offer six additional boating memberships.
 These memberships will be limited to weekday boating privileges only.
 You and your family will be able to use the skiing lake Monday thru Thursday dawn to dusk.
 Friday dawn to 5:00 p.m.
 Weekdays holidays are excluded.
-The cost for a weekday boating privilege will be $450.00 per season in addition to your regular camping fees.
+The cost for a weekday boating privilege will be $500.00 per season in addition to your regular camping fees.
 The skiing fees will be payable on or before May 1st of each year.
 Regular membership fees are still due on the anniversary date on which you joined.
 All members on the weekday boating will be considered first on a regular boating privilege, should one become available.

 The south lake will be used for pleasure craft and fishing craft only, with a speed limit of 6 miles per hour.

 The big lake will be used for water skiing.
-Fishing will be permitted from shore and the fisherman must not have his line out far enough to interfere with any skiing boat
+Fishing will be permitted from shore and the fisherman must not have his line out far enough to interfere with any skiing boat.

 There will no swimming in the lakes known as the big lakes.
 All swimming will be confined to the swimming lake.
 An adult member of the camping club must supervise all swimming in the swimming lake.